-To ensure that key phrase research, image tagging, content optimisation and building domain authority are truly effective on a global scale, e-commerce companies are beginning to invest in professional translation and localisation services to ensure that their content is not only language and region-specific, but culturally relevant.
+To ensure that key phrase research, image tagging, content optimization and building domain authority are truly effective globally, e-commerce companies are beginning to invest in professional translation and localization services to ensure that their content is not only language and region-specific but culturally relevant.

 2. Data-Based Stories

-Data based stories will become the holy grail of content marketing in 2020.
-More than 2.5 million posts are published every day on WordPress alone and that’s less than half of the entire web.
+Data-based stories will become the holy grail of content marketing in 2023.
+More than 2.75 million posts are published daily on WordPress alone, less than half of the entire web.
 It means you need something extraordinary to stand out from the crowd.

 3. Adapting As Other Trends Die Out

-The most significant trend that we’ve seen in eCommerce has been that many of the brilliant gimmicks common in the industry have become more ineffective as users fatigue to the novelty.
-In fact, the trend in eCommerce for the coming decade seems to a be a return to simplicity and service that has only really been achieved by Amazon.
+The most significant trend we’ve seen in eCommerce has been that many of the brilliant gimmicks common in the industry have become more ineffective as users fatigue with the novelty.
+In fact, the trend in eCommerce for the coming decade seems to be a return to simplicity and service that has only really been achieved by Amazon.

-Caveni Digital Solutions
+Alex Kehoe, Co-Founder & Operations Director, Caveni Digital Solutions

 4. Adapting To Voice Search

-We see more and more VR type images for products online, which can greatly help the visitor to purchase.
-But due to being a small business, we just don’t have the budget for that type of capability yet.
-A new release with the Shopify platform in beta is the ability to have your main product images as 3d images or video.
+We see more and more VR-type images for products online, which can greatly help the visitor to purchase.
+But due to being a small business, we don’t have the budget for that capability yet.
+A new release with the Shopify platform in beta is having your main product images as 3d images or video.

-Moriarty’s Gem Art
+Jeff Moriarty, Marketing Manager, Moriarty’s Gem Art

+According to Statista, TikTok saw 180% growth among those ages 15-25 during this time frame in 2022.
 One of the major trends is utilizing video to promote your products on TikTok and YouTube.
 Creating a presence on TikTok can be challenging because you need to post consistent videos.

 7. Smarter Formatting Methods

-The user then has to prompted to perform some activity with marketing value.
-That activity can be visited a related post, downloading a white paper, filling out a form, and so on.
-Whatever the activity is, it must make sense within the user’s customer journey.
+The user then has to prompt to perform some activity with marketing value.
+That activity can be visiting a related post, downloading a white paper, filling out a form, etc. Whatever the activity is, it must make sense within the user’s customer journey.

-Words Have Impact
+Brandon Towl, CEO and Head Writer, Words Have Impact

 9. Optimizing Title Tags